Acciorocketships/Libraries/README.md

 • Auto-fills values that are not specified
 • Combines readings from different sensors
 • If no dt is specified, it times iterations of the loop, and recalculates parameters with that dt

-# Visual Odometry
-• Estimates the camera transform between images (monocular)
-• Provides the transform between pairs of images, as well as the total transform so far
-• Converts the rotation matrix into roll, pitch, yaw euler angles
-• Implements the kalman filter in the example